 Actually, the secret to this dish is cooking the vegetables with pasta.
 With a little practice and some knowledge of the main ingredients, you can make this dish.
 I am here to help you.

-In the past, poor farmers and peasants could not afford cheese, which was very expensive, so they replaced it with toasted bread crumbs, which they pretended were cheese and which is why they’re still in the recipe.
+In the past, poor farmers and peasants could not afford cheese, which was very expensive.
+They replaced it with toasted bread crumbs, which they pretended were cheese and which is why they’re still in the recipe.

 - 1 lb of fresh or dry orecchiette (450g)